bradhowes/brh-splitview/README.md

 * visibleDividerSpan (Double) -- the width or height of the divider.
 Dividers can draw outside of this span, including defining a bigger area for touch tracking.

+Since v1.1, `draggableRange` now takes a `DraggableRangeType` which has two cases: `.normalized` for the existing way of specifying a drag bounds, and a `.fixedLength` case that holds two span values (eg. `.fixedLength(100, 100)`) that provides a boundary limit in pixels.
+These values will be converted into normalized values during drag operations by dividing them by the view's span value.
+This allows for better drag behavior under multiple device sizes when the limits an better be expressed in terms of pixels rather than as a percentage of a view's dimension.

 # Divider Examples

 The source currently contains three divider views: